nunuhara/elf-tools/memory_model.md

 `mes_name` contains the currently executing .mes file name.

 `var4` is an array of 4-bit variables (the top 4 bits of each byte are masked off and unused).
+The size of this array varies by game.
+I have observed sizes of 2048 and 4096.

 `system_var16_ptr` is (initially) a pointer to `system_var16`.

 `var16` is an array of 16-bit variables.
 When a value in this array is used as a pointer, it is an offset into the 16-bit address space.
+These variables are named according to the letters of the alphabet, from A to Z.

 `system_var16` is an array of 16-bit variables which are used by the VM.
 They can be modified to alter the VM's behavior.

 `var32` is an array of 32-bit variables.
 When a value in this array is used as a pointer, it is a pointer into the VM's own address space.
+These variables are named according to the letters of the alphabet, from dwA to dwZ.

 `system_var32` is an array of 32-bit variables which are used by the VM.
 Many are pointers to VM structures, such as the palette colors, or to the start of